QuanGao/bamazon/README.md

 ![View inventory](./gifs/3.gif)

 #### Restock products.
 For example, the Pusheen plush stock is low, let's add more!
-Note that after stocking up, it is not in the low inventory table anymore:
+Note that after stocking up, Pusheen is not in the low inventory table anymore

 ![Add more stocks](./gifs/4.gif)